 Pack extra food

 Pack extra treats in addition to your dog’s meals to make sure they have something to eat.
-Providing extra food is helpful in case your travel plans change, or your flight is delayed.
+Providing extra food is helpful in case your travel plans change or your flight is delayed.
 Try to maintain your furry friend’s feeding routine while traveling to avoid disrupting their eating patterns.

-Consistent feeding can also prevent upsetting your dog’s stomachs or digestive functions.
+Consistent feeding can also prevent upsetting your dog’s stomach or digestive functions.
 Don’t introduce new food or treats when you travel.
 Also, consider feeding your dog a small meal three or four hours before departure to keep them full throughout the flight.